Gnaneshwarsreepathi/sales_project_cbsc/README.md

 # sales_project_cbsc

-dashboard and also mobile view
+dashboard and also mobile view & powerpoint view